 Disclaimer: The views expressed on this site solely reflect my own views, and not necessarily those of the Office of Management and Budget or the Executive Office of the President.

 Long-Term Debt, Default, and Firm-Targeted Stimulus during Severe Recessions (job market paper, draft available here)

-We study the propagation of recessions in overlapping generations economies wherein households, with uncertain lifetimes and uninsurable earnings risk, face cyclical employment risk.
+We explore business cycles in overlapping generations economies wherein households, with uncertain lifetimes and uninsurable earnings when employed, face cyclical employment risk.
 Business cycles are driven by persistent shocks to TFP growth and household-level employment.
-Increases in employment risk cause fluctuations in both the unemployment rate and in labor force participation.
-In this setting, we introduce elements commonly used to deliver a strong and countercyclical precautionary savings motive.
-Specifically, households have non-separable utility characterized by high levels of risk aversion, and a diminishing marginal productivity of investment leads to a time-varying price of capital.
+Increases in employment risk cause fluctuations in the unemployment rate and the labor force.
+In this setting, we introduce elements commonly used to deliver a countercyclical price of risk in production economies.
+Specifically, households have non-separable utility characterized by high levels of risk aversion; a diminishing marginal productivity of investment leads to a time-varying price of capital.

-We find that changes in precautionary savings, following aggregate shocks, have important implications for aggregate consumption.
-Persistent negative shocks to TFP growth, associated with increases in risk to employment, drive large declines in consumption.
-This helps explain the large fall in consumption observed over the Great Recession.
+High levels of precautionary savings characterize our model economy.
+We find that changes in precautionary savings, following aggregate shocks, have important implications for consumption.
+Persistent negative shocks to TFP growth, associated with increases in unemployment risk, drive large declines in consumption.
+This helps explain the slowdown observed since the onset of the Great Recession.
 An empirically consistent, moderate shock to TFP growth rates implies a large and persistent fall, against trend, in aggregate consumption.
-Moreover, an estimated rise in households’ risk of long-term non-employment reduces labor force participation and reconciles the swift recovery in TFP growth rates with a protracted decline in consumption and output.
+Moreover, a rise in households’ risk of long-term non-employment reduces labor force participation and reconciles the recovery in TFP growth rates with a protracted decline in consumption and output.

 Works in Progress

 Earnings Risk, Portfolio Heterogeneity, and the Racial Wealth Gap in the US

 The Propagation Effects of Long-Term Debt Maturity on Business Cycles